BBong119/bbong119.github.io/dbr-detailed-info/manual/parameters/imageParmeter/IntermediateResultSavingMode.md

 ### Mode Properties
 IntermediateResultSavingMode is a parameter with several arguments.
 It is used for setting the intermediate result saving mode and opitons.

+IntermediateResultSavingMode is a parameter with several arguments.
+It is used for setting the intermediate result saving mode and opitons.IntermediateResultSavingMode is a parameter with several arguments.
+It is used for setting the intermediate result saving mode and opitons.IntermediateResultSavingMode is a parameter with several arguments.
+It is used for setting the intermediate result saving mode and opitons.IntermediateResultSavingMode is a parameter with several arguments.
+It is used for setting the intermediate result saving mode and opitons.
 #### Mode Arguments
 - [Mode](#mode)
 - [FolderPath](#folderpath)